TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: Experiments

 \subsection{Ablation Study}

 Other than the geometry features discussed in \ref{sec:2.1}, FIDNet \cite{fidnet} calculates a normal vector for each point and concatenates the five-channel range image and normal vectors as inputs for CNN backbones.
-Thus, we explore the impact of normal vectors for training our TransUPR, and the quantitative results are shown in Table \ref{tab:2}.
+Thus, we explore the impact of normal vectors for training our TransUPR, and the quantitative results are shown in Table \ref{tab:3}.
 The normal vectors for selected uncertain points do not influence the performance of our TransUPR.
 Both experiments with TransUPR can achieve a 1.3\% improvement in mIoU on sequence 08 compared to the original FIDNet \cite{fidnet}.

 Then, we explore the influence of the distance cutoff $c_u$ defined in \ref{sec:2.2} during inference with our TransUPR.
 Note that we make the $c_u = 1$ for the training of TransUPR to generate more uncertain points.
-As Table \ref{tab:3} shows, as the $c_u$ increases, the resulted mIoU of the methods with TransUPR decreases, which means when a background point has a distance over $1$ between its corresponding foreground point, the back-projected label of the background point has low confidence.
+As Table \ref{tab:4} shows, as the $c_u$ increases, the mIoU of the methods with TransUPR decreases, which means only background points have a distance lower than $1$ between its corresponding foreground point, the back-projected label of the background point has high confidence without needing refinement.